wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 The default granularity of AWS monitoring service (CloudWatch) is one datapoint every <strong>5 minutes</strong>, and does not include monitoring of memory usage.
 Monitoring of memory usage and granularity of <strong>3 minutes</strong> can be configured.
 But that still doesn't cover situations where sub-second ganularity is needed to inform debugging of "micro events".

+To save on disk space, many monitoring vendors <strong>sample</strong> readings from among servers, taking perhaps just 1% of all readings captured.
+This would reduce the fidelity of a specific server even more.

-To save on disk space, many traditional monitoring truncate data of more granular detail over time.
+To further save on disk space, many traditional monitoring utilities <strong>truncate</strong> data of more granular detail over time.
-For example, although individual data points are every 5 minutes, after a week, only the average of each day's data are kept.
+For example, although individual data points are collected every 5 minutes, after a week, only the average of each day's data are kept.
 This is not a useful practice for helping with debugging issues over time.
-A compromise is calculate and store, in addition to averages, 90th or 95th percentile calculations.<a target="_blank" href="https://www.dynatrace.com/news/blog/why-averages-suck-and-percentiles-are-great/" title="Why Averages Suck and Percentiles are Great, November 14, 2012 by Michael Kopp">*</a>
+A compromise is to calculate and store, in addition to averages, 90th or 95th percentile calculations.<a target="_blank" href="https://www.dynatrace.com/news/blog/why-averages-suck-and-percentiles-are-great/" title="Why Averages Suck and Percentiles are Great, November 14, 2012 by Michael Kopp">*</a>

-To further save on disk space, many monitoring vendors <strong>sample</strong> readings from among servers, taking perhaps just 1% of all readings captured.
-This would reduce the fidelity of a specific server even more.

 So when there is a cluster of machines, use general metrics to determine whether they are all using comparable amounts of CPU, memory, etc..
 (An example of such a metric is the <a target="_blank" href="https://dsp.stackexchange.com/questions/811/determining-the-mean-and-standard-deviation-in-real-time">running</a> Coefficient of Variation (CV) obtained by dividing the standard deviation into the average.)

 More granular metrics on just one of the servers within a cluster can then be used.
-This would reduce disk space usage.
+This would reduce disk space usage for metrics.
 This would also provide an indicator of the impact of adding more grandular measurements to a machine.

 On the metrics dashboard, <strong>one line</strong> representing whether all servers are at a similar level of load can replace a graph containing separate lines for each server.
 Taking that further, one line can represent whether all metrics about a cluster are "nominal" can replace a whole set of lines about each metric about a cluster.
 That's kinda like a person's FICO (finacial) score that consists of several aspects of credit trusworthiness.